yoha006/DESIGN-OF-ACTIVE-LOW-PASS-HIGH-PASS-AND-BAND-PASS-FILTERS-USING-OP-AMP/README.md

 6. Calculate passband gain and plot the graph of frequency versus voltage gain & check the graph to get approximately the same characteristic as shown in the model graph.

 ## RESULT:
+Thus, an active low pass, high pass and band pass filter are designed and tested using Op-Amp IC741